derhansen/sf_event_mgt/Documentation/ForEditors/Events/Index.rst

          * Price
          * Date until the price is valid (selected date is included)

-         The event management will automatically output the current price if the ``{event.currentPrice}`` getter is used.
+         The event management will automatically output the current price if the :php:`{event.currentPrice}` getter is used.

  - :Field:
          Link